utilitywarehouse/semaphore-service-mirror/README.md

 * Global services will include endpoints from the local cluster as well, provided they are using the mirror label.
-* No new label is needed in order to use the global services.
 * Global services will try to utilise Kubernetes topology aware hints to route to local endpoints first.